Installation

 TIP

-Android-Image-Kitchen is not recommended for now, as it doesn't handle the boot metadata (such as security patch level) correctly, thus it may not work on some devices.
+Android-Image-Kitchen isn't recommended for now because it doesn't handle the boot metadata (such as security patch level) correctly.
+Therefore, it may not work on some devices.

 Preparation

-- Download the AnyKernel3 zip file provided by KernelSU that matches the KMI version of your device.
-You can refer to the Install with custom Recovery.
+- Download the AnyKernel3 ZIP file provided by KernelSU that matches the KMI version of your device.
+You can refer to Install with custom Recovery.

 - Unpack the AnyKernel3 package and get the